Dayan Lake (American football)

-Dayan Ghanwoloku-Lake (born 1 August 1997) is a Liberian professional American football defensive back.
+Dayan Ghanwoloku-Lake (born 1 August 1997) is a Liberian former professional American football defensive back.
 He signed with the Los Angeles Rams after going undrafted in 2020 while having stints with the New England Patriots.
 He played college football at Brigham Young University (BYU).

 College career

 Lake started 43 of 48 games at BYU, compiling 207 career tackles (149 solo), 10.5 tackles for loss (including two sacks), three forced fumbles, and 15 career pass breakups.
 He finished as BYU's all-time leader in fumble recoveries (seven), second in interception return yards (226), and fourth in interceptions with seven.
 After his senior season, he participated in the NFLPA Collegiate Bowl.

 Professional career

-Los Angeles Rams
+Los Angeles Rams (first stint)

 Lake was signed as an undrafted free agent by the NFL's Los Angeles Rams on 28 April 2020.
 He was waived during final roster cuts on 4 September 2020.

 The Spring League

 Lake was selected by the Conquerors of The Spring League during its player selection draft on 12 October 2020.